-Since the COVID-19 pandemic emerged, NACWA has been working with our clean water agency members and our partner organizations across the water and municipal sector to urge Congress to act to provide relief to utilities and ratepayers.
-NACWA’s ongoing advocacy encompasses direct funding for utilities for lost revenues and COVID-19-related expenses, assistance to water ratepayers, support for essential employers and workers, stabilizing and improving municipal financing tools, and engaging in the growing debate around shutoff moratoriums.
-With the pandemic persisting, Congress remains focused as of late summer on COVID-19 “relief” but we are also engaging in discussions around a future economic “recovery” and infrastructure stimulus package.
+Since the COVID-19 pandemic emerged, NACWA has been working with our clean water agency members and our partner organizations across the water and municipal sector to urge Congress to act to provide federal relief to utilities and assistance to households unable to pay their water bills.
+NACWA’s ongoing advocacy encompasses direct funding for utilities for lost revenues and COVID-19-related expenses, assistance to households unable to pay their water bills, support for essential employers and workers, stabilizing and improving municipal financing tools, and engaging with the utility perspective in the conversation around water shutoffs.

 Below is a key list of advocacy resources, which NACWA will keep updated over time.
 To discuss COVID-19 advocacy contact Kristina Surfus, Jason Isakovic or anyone on the NACWA team.